gitynity/nvim/README.md

 - lua directory contains individual plugin files and a common import file for all plugins called plugins.lua.

-- plugins.lua tells packer to import the plugins from git.

 <br />
 <br />